pittabio/StateTrees/README.md

 # StateTreeAI

-An experimental project for exploring Unreal Engine's State Tree system for AI behaviors, quest systems, and advanced gameplay logic.
+This is an active learning project documenting the journey of learning and mastering fundamentals and core concepts through practical implementation exploring Unreal Engine's State Tree system for AI behaviors, quest systems, and advanced gameplay logic.

 **Project Status:**
 🚧 Learning - In Progress